 Based on an Iranian study done by researchers at the Tarbiat Modarres University in Tehran, a supplement of vitamin E as well as consumption of nuts, tropical fruits, and leafy green vegetables can lessen the magnitude of hot flashes.
 A lot of women also claim that vitamin C rich foods and vitamin C supplements are very helpful in lessening the frequency of hot flashes.

 A popular European remedy for menopausal symptoms such as hot flashes is black Cohosh.
 Research has shown that it works equally well as pharmaceutical estrogen, and may help cure excessive perspiration.

-Zuobiao (Roy) Yuan is a licensed acupuncturist and doctor of chinese medicine of in Edina, MN.
+Bethany Richardson is a licensed acupuncturist and doctor of Chinese medicine in San Antonio, TX.